 Regional review platforms matter too:

-Success Story: A Melbourne café increased foot traffic by 45% after implementing a review response system.
+Success Story: A Melbourne cafe increased foot traffic by 45% after setting up a review response system.
 They responded to every review within 24 hours, thanked customers by name, and addressed complaints with specific action plans.
 Their average rating jumped from 3.8 to 4.6 stars in six months.

 Citations are like votes of confidence for your business.
-The more quality directories list your information, the more Google trusts you’re legitimate.
-But here’s the kicker: inconsistent citations are worse than no citations at all.
+The more quality directories list your information, the more Google trusts that you’re legitimate.
+But inconsistent citations are worse than no citations at all.

 I once worked with a law firm that had 47 different variations of their business name across various directories.
 Some listed “Smith & Associates,” others “Smith and Associates Law Firm,” and one creative directory had them as “S&A Legal Services.”
 Their local rankings were a disaster.
 After six weeks of cleanup, they jumped from page 3 to the top 3 for their main keywords.

-The citation domain in 2025 has evolved significantly.
-Generic directories still matter, but industry-specific and local directories pack more punch.
-Quality trumps quantity every single time.
+Citations have changed a lot by 2025.
+Generic directories still matter, but industry-specific and local directories carry more weight.
+Quality beats quantity every time.

 NAP (Name, Address, Phone) consistency is the foundation of local SEO.
 Sounds simple, right?
-You’d be amazed how many businesses mess this up.
+You’d be amazed how many businesses get it wrong.
 Even tiny variations can confuse search engines and dilute your local authority.

-Start with a comprehensive audit.
-Tools like Moz Local or BrightLocal can scan hundreds of directories, but don’t rely solely on automation.
+Start with a full audit.
+Tools like Moz Local or BrightLocal can scan hundreds of directories, but don’t rely on automation alone.
 Manual checks catch nuances that tools miss.
-Here’s my proven audit process:
+Here’s my audit process:

 Step 1: Document Your Official NAP